 - between three and five hours of preparatory work (pre-summit);

-- active participation and contribution to the work of the summit; and
+- active participation in and contribution to the work of the summit; and

-- up to ten hours of follow-up work (post-summit activities and products).
+- up to ten hours of follow-up work with other members of the small group to which you will be assigned (post-summit activities and products).

 There is no registration fee for librarian participants.
-MLA will support the travel expenses of librarian participants (summit hotel, and transportation) up to $800 (amount for Summits 1 and 2, subject to change for Summit 3).
+MLA will support the actual travel expenses of librarian participants (summit hotel and transportation) up to $600.

 - Fees cover cost of summits and outcomes; net proceeds help to cover cost of MLA’s journal and advocacy programs.

 - Pre-summit and post-summit participation in program development and production of published work or courses that result from each summit